 - Review and revise our policy as necessary at regular intervals.

 At AE Faulks, we are a leading construction plant hire and earthworks company that can provide plant hire throughout the West Midlands and East Midlands.
-If you’re looking for plant hire in Nottingham, plant hire in Leicester or plant hire in Derby, contact us today to discuss your requirements and how we can assist you with your next construction project.
+If you’re looking for plant hire in Nottingham, plant hire in Leicester, plant hire in Derby or any of the other areas around the East and West Midlands, contact us today to discuss your requirements and how we can assist you with your next construction project.